c4dr-me/ESR/README.md

 - Uses [pdfkit](https://pdfkit.org/) for generating PDF reports.
 - No extra setup required; PDF generation is enabled via the `serverComponentsExternalPackages` option in `next.config.mjs`.
-- Reports can be downloaded
+- Reports can be downloaded with brief groq summary

 ---